markimus-maximus/Hangman_solution/README.md

 # Hangman_solution

+Second project on aiCore- developing a Hangman game :)

-This game codes a game of Hangman based on a list of pre-determined (and adaptable) list.
+A game of Hangman based on a list of pre-determined (and adaptable) list.
 The code is generated within a class in order to retain state of parameters such as guessed letters, the completeness of the word and how many lives the player has left.

  Class attributes:
     word: str